 Any new reservation that you get from Airbnb will be shown neatly on their calendar:

-The Airbnb calendar is really user-friendly, however, it does have several shortcomings.
+The Airbnb calendar is user-friendly.
+However, it does have several shortcomings.
 The calendar only shows the month view for reservations.

-It does not have the ability to show what time will your guest arrive for check-in, when will they check-out and when to do your cleaning in between bookings.
+It cannot show what time your guest will arrive for check-in, when they will check-out and when to do your cleaning in between bookings.

 You can do this any way you want, but I have personally found that Google Calendar is perfect for me.
-In the sample below, I can clearly see on a weekly basis:
+In the sample below, I can see weekly:

 - Reservation dates & their name